Thomas-Walker-Lynch/DA2X/README.md

   Here are two examples:
     ```
-          array_byte_n
+          array_n
           array_n_Element_pt
     ```

-  Here the variable `array_byte_n` will hold a natural number that is the subscript of the last byte in the array.
+  Here the variable `array_n` will hold a natural number that is the subscript of the last byte in the array.
 As the array may expand, this value may be modified.
 We call this value the 'extent' of the array, here measured in bytes.
 Generally the extent of an array measured in bytes, plus 1, will be the 'size' or the 'length' of the array.